TCL1107/negf-simulator/README.md

 ## Example Results

 ### Transmission spectrum of CNT-like heterojunction
-Shows band-edge opening and transmission suppression due to built‑in asymmetry.

 ![Transmission](negf-simulator-github/negf-simulator/figures/TE_spectrum.png)

 ---

 ### I–V characteristics: baseline vs dephasing
-Demonstrates rectification and resonance suppression.

 ![IV Curve](negf-simulator-github/negf-simulator/figures/IV_curve.png)

 ---

 ### Dephasing comparison (η = 0 vs η = 0.008)
-Dephasing smooths nonlinearities and shifts current onset.

 ![IV Compare](negf-simulator-github/negf-simulator/figures/IV_compare_eta_0.008_right.png)

 ---

 ## Research Value

-This toolkit was originally developed for studying:
+This toolkit was originally developed to explore transport phenomena such as:

-- CNT heterojunction rectification
+- rectification mechanisms in CNT heterojunctions
-- resonance phenomena
+- resonance behavior and Fabry–Pérot–like oscillations
-- transport asymmetry
+- asymmetry induced by contact or potential profiles
-- dephasing effects
+- dephasing-driven broadening and suppression of transmission

-It is now cleaned and structured for:
+It has since been reorganized into a clean and modular structure designed for:

-- graduate-level research
-- reproducible device simulations
+- transparent and reproducible transport simulations
-- quantum transport education
+- rapid prototyping of quantum device concepts
+- educational demonstrations of NEGF methodology
-- hypothesis testing and model development
+- exploratory modeling and hypothesis testing in nanoscale electronics

 ---

 ## License

-MIT License.
+This project is released under the **MIT License**, a permissive open-source license that permits reuse, modification, and distribution with attribution.